hydrostack/hydro/docs/content/utilities/hydro-views.md

 </form-button>
 ```

-## Calling actions of specific Hydro components
+## Calling actions of a parent Hydro component

-You can call an action of a specific Hydro component from a Hydro view using the `Reference<T>`.
+You can call an action of a parent Hydro component from a Hydro view using the `Reference<T>`.
 Example:

 Parent (Hydro component):